 A tidy office is a happy office.
 Make sure you have plenty of storage options and have regular cleanouts to keep your office space free of clutter.
 There’s a reason why your mother always told you to clean your room – now listen to her wise words and keep your office neat and tidy.

 With global warming becoming an ever-increasing problem, it is necessary for everyone to focus on living and working more sustainably.
 One simple step that any business can take is to avoid printing and stick to electronic documents.
 Not only will this mean we’re using less paper and saving the trees, but your office also won’t fill up with piles of paper files that you never look at anyway.

 A change is as good as a holiday and decorating your office for Christmas/Easter/Talk Like a Pirate Day will not only add some sparkle to the room but also be a great team bonding experience.
 Every office needs a bit of tinsel, right?

 7. Create a designated hang out zone

 Being able to escape your computer for half an hour to take a break and stop thinking about how to fix that PHP code is critical for maintaining sanity.
-Creating a space where everyone in the office can relax, chat and hang out is a great way to boost moral in the office and (perhaps surprisingly) increase productivity.
+Creating a space where everyone in the office can relax, chat and hang out is a great way to boost morale in the office and (perhaps surprisingly) increase productivity.

 8. Remember to eat